 Millet is not only gluten-free, but is also a superior grain.
 It is high in protein and minerals such as calcium and iron, and is one of only a couple of grain species that are alkali-forming.
 This means that when you've digested it, the breakdown products will yield a net alkaline contribution to your body, like most vegetables and fruit, and unlike dairy products, meat, and most grains.
 Some people say that this acid/alkali balance affects your digestive processes, your bone density, and other aspects of your health.
 Millet is reportedly beneficial for joints and connective tissue as well.

-- An ordinary kitchen blender
+- A coffee/spice grinder, or an ordinary kitchen blender

 - A microwave oven

 - Desiccated coconut